Admission for the January 2025 academic session is ongoing Apply Now!

 Research Method II2

-• Conduct a pilot study and write research report; and
+• Conduct a pilot study and write a research report.

 • Apply appropriate statistics in data analysis.